nithishdpnpjnthech-cmyk/avira-udupu/README.md

-# Roots Traditional - E-commerce Platform
+# Avira Udupu - E-commerce Platform

 A full-stack e-commerce application for organic products with React frontend and Spring Boot backend.